FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting: Functional Differential Graphical Models

 \end{definition} In Definition~\ref{def:DGO} we say $\lim_{M \to M^{\star}}\mathbb{V}^M_j=\mathrm{ span}\left(\{\phi_{jk}^X\}_{k=1}^{M^\star} \right)$, to mean the following: For any $\epsilon>0$ and all $g \in \mathrm{ span}\left(\{\phi_{jk}^X\}_{k=1}^{M^\star} \right)$, there exists $M^{\prime} = M^{\prime}(\epsilon) < \infty$ such that $\Vert g -g^M_{P} \Vert < \epsilon$ for all $M \geq M^{\prime}$, where $g^M_{P}$ denotes the projection of $g$ onto the subspace of $\mathbb{V}^M_j$.

-When $M^\star<\infty$, the conditional independence structure in $X_i$ and $Y_i$ can be completely captured by a finite dimensional representation.
+When $M^\star<\infty$, the conditional independence structure in $X_i$ and $Y_i$ can be fully captured by a finite-dimensional representation.
 When $M^\star=\infty$, as $M \to \infty$, $\Delta^{M}_{jl}$ approaches the difference of two matrices with unbounded eigenvalues.
-Nonetheless, when $X$ and $Y$ are comparable, the limits are still informative.
+However, when $X$ and $Y$ are comparable, the limits are still informative.
 This would suggest that by using a sufficiently large subspace, we can capture such a difference arbitrarily well.
-On the other hand, if the MGPs are not comparable, then using a larger subspace may not improve the approximation regardless of the sample size.
-For this reason, in the rest of the paper, we only focus on the setting where $X$ and $Y$ are comparable.
+However, if the MGPs are not comparable, then using a larger subspace may not improve the approximation regardless of the sample size.
+For this reason, in the remainder of the article, we focus only on the setting where $X$ and $Y$ are comparable.

 To our knowledge, there is no existing procedure to estimate a graphical model for functional data when the functions are infinite-dimensional.
 Thus, it is not straightforward to determine whether the comparability condition is stronger or weaker than what might be required for estimating the graphs separately and then comparing post hoc.
-Nonetheless, we hope to provide some intuition for the reader.
+However, we hope to provide some intuition to the reader.